aajfranklin/Click-And-Roll/README.md

 - [x] Fix overlay not scrolling when the scrolling element is not body
 - [x] Fix unavailable profile stats to ready 'n/a' or similar
 - [x] Fix display of draft info for players who went undrafted
-- [ ] Fix further inconsistencies with table styling across sites (test on BBall Ref, 538)
+- [x] Fix further inconsistencies with table styling across sites (test on BBall Ref, 538)
+- [ ] Fix previous player's stats sometimes briefly showing
+- [ ] Fix scroll bar blocking stats of players with too few years to fill the overlay

 #### Other